 Transfer of credit from military training and experience may be applied toward programs at the College.
 Transfer of credit from military training, military experience, and/or military educational courses may be awarded for military educational courses and experiences based on the recommendations of the American Council on Education (ACE) Guide.
 The academic staff of the College will determine comparability of courses and appropriateness and applicability of the credit to the student's program by reviewing the full description of the service school or Military Occupational Specialty (MOS) as found in the appropriate volume of the ACE Guide.
-Official documentation of military educational experiences, such as the DD Form 295, DD Form 214, AARTS, transcripts, etc., must be submitted directly to the Director of Admissions.
-Official transcripts will be requested by the Academic Affairs Department.
+Official documentation of military educational experiences, such as the DD Form 295, DD Form 214, AARTS, transcripts, etc., must be submitted directly to the College.